EMCL-Research-ITSecLab/ctf-creator/README.md

 2. SSH Connection Initialization
 3. Host Reachability and SSH Connectivity Check
 4. Cleanup of Existing Docker Containers and Networks
-5. Subnet Calculation and Network Setup
-6. OpenVPN Server Setup
+5. OpenVPN Server Setup
-7. OpenVPN Configuration Management
+6. OpenVPN Configuration Management
-8. Docker Container Deployment
+7. Docker Container Deployment
-9. Documentation and Output Generation
+8. Documentation and Output Generation
-10. Error Handling and Logging
+9. Error Handling and Logging

 ## Credits

-This is the CTF-Creator programmed by Nick Nötzel under the supervision of Stefan Machmeier.

 Contributions are what make the open source community such an amazing place to learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.